inverno-io/inverno-mods/inverno-irt/README.md

 }
 ```

-> Note that this can be dangerous when you the origin of a template set can't be trusted.
+> Note that this may pose a security threat when the origin of a template set can't be trusted.

 ### If